xmlet/HtmlFlow/pages/htmlflow/features.md

 To chain the call of fragments fluently we take advantage of the auxiliary HtmlFlow builder `of()` that let us chain a consumer of the last created element.
 Notice `.of(navbar::accept)` is equivalent to write in Java `.of(nav -> navbar.accept(nav))`.

-Once defined the layout and considering the previous example of the `ownerTemplate` we may build a owner view with:
+Once defined the layout and considering the previous example of the `partialOwner` we may build a owner view with:

 {% include example05_partials03_view.html %}